-A number of illustrations are presented below to clarify some of the requirements for information exchange between the microgrid operator/EMS and DSO/DMS in regards to the load-to-voltage dependencies.
-These illustrations are based on a specific simple model including inverter-based DERs as reactive power sources (Error!
-Reference source not found.).
+A number of illustrations are presented below to clarify some of the requirements for information exchange between the microgrid controller/EMS and EPS in regards to the aggregated at the PCC var capabilities of the $\mu$ Grid var sources.
+These illustrations are based on a specific simple model including inverter-based DERs as reactive power sources (Figure 1-2).
+The requirements suggested in Section 1.3.2 are based on a generalized consideration of advanced microgrids as it is defined in the first paragraph of Section 1.3.1.

-In this example, the DERs are the only reactive sources of the microgrid.
-The DERs are connected close to the customer service terminals.
+In this example, the DERs are connected close to the customer service terminals.